Adapter Pattern Tutorial

 name adapter pattern

-In this section, we are going to apply the adapter pattern to wrap a legacy Shape class.
+In this section, we will apply the Adapter pattern to wrap a legacy Shape class.

 3. Right-click on the class diagram and select Utilities > Apply Design Pattern... from the popup menu.